treemapp/distributed-bms/docs/03-software-principles.md

 # Configuration Before Code

-Where practical, engineering behaviour should be defined by configuration rather than source code.
+Where practical, software behaviour should be defined by configuration rather than source code.

 New equipment types should ideally be introduced by extending catalogues and configuration files rather than modifying software.